-NOTE High quality alkaline batteries are recommended to optimise detector usage time.
+NOTE High guality alkaline batteries are recommended to optimize detector usage time.
 Rechargeable alkaline batteries may be used but must be removed and recharged separately.
-Check fitment of rechargable batteries prior to purchase.

 Figure 3.3 Recharging NiMH battery pack

 Safety Tip

 Do not attempt to disassemble the NiMH battery pack.
 If disposing of pack, do not incinerate.
 Contact your local authorities to enquire about disposal or recycling facilities.